 7. Ratio Of Cruise Staff To Cruise Guests

-My cruise could potentially hold 312 passengers.
-We were only around 158, which meant running at half capacity for guests.
-Not only did this mean no lines, no packed swimming pools or hot tubs, but also nearly 1.25 cruise staff per passenger.
+My cruise ship could potentially hold 312 passengers.
+On this particular sailing, there were only around 158 passengers, which meant running at half capacity for guests.
+This meant no lines, no packed swimming pools or hot tubs, and nearly 1.25 cruise staff per passenger.

 I swear, I don’t know how the Windstar staff does it, but they would remember every name, drink (alcoholic and non-alcoholic) choice, favorite things, and where we were from.
 Often, we didn’t have time to think we needed something before a smiling face showed up with said item in hand.
 I kept thinking of the Ritz Carlton tagline, “My pleasure Mrs. Pittman.”